-> Summary of Legal Sanctions (Alcohol and Drug Abuse) Specific findings of alcohol impairments as identified by federal studies, have been compiled and distributed to all members of the campus community to meet the requirements of the Drug-Free Schools and Communities Act.
-In addition to this policy, other University of Massachusetts policies which relate to inappropriate use of alcohol and drugs remain in force. (see AIMS policy)
+Summary of Legal Sanctions (Alcohol and Drug Abuse) Specific findings of alcohol impairments as identified by federal studies, have been compiled and distributed to all members of the campus community to meet the requirements of the Drug-Free Schools and Communities Act.
+In addition to this policy, other University of Massachusetts policies which relate to inappropriate use of alcohol and drugs remain in force. (see Policy on Impaired Medical Students)

-> Local, state and federal laws make illegal use of drugs and alcohol serious crimes.
+Local, state and federal laws make illegal use of drugs and alcohol serious crimes.
 Conviction can lead to imprisonment, fines and assigned community service.
 Courts do not modify life prison sentences in order for convicted persons to attend college or medical school or to continue in their jobs.
 A felony conviction for such an offense can prevent you from entering many fields of employment or professions.

 Cities and towns in Massachusetts prohibit public consumption of alcohol and impose fines for violation.
 The Metropolitan District Commission also prohibits public consumption of alcohol in its parks.